incoming-inc/ios-sdk/SmartNotifications/README.md

 ## Sourse SDK dependency

-The sourse SDK version 2.6.0 or later is required
+The sourse SDK version 2.6.1 or later is required

 ```

-pod 'IncomingSDK/IncomingPVN', '~> 2.6.0'
+pod 'IncomingSDK/IncomingPVN', '~> 2.6.1'

 ```

+## Sending smart notifications

+Sourse's smart notifications are essentially silent notifications, sent using your existing push notification platform.
+C.f. the server folder for an example showing how to send such notifications using Firebase cloud messaging.

+## Receiving smart notifications

+The sourse SDK contain a method to detect wether a push notification is a sourse smart notification or not.
+C.f. the client folder for the implementation details.

-## Smart notification payload
+## Smart notification payload specification

 Note: all keys must be strings as per Firebase cloud messaging requirements.